 Has your body changed after children or weight loss and no amount of exercise or diet can change it?
-A tummy tuck with Dr Moncrieff, who has successfully performed this procedure on over 300 women since 2009, may be the answer.
+A tummy tuck with Dr Moncrieff, who has successfully performed this procedure on over 300 women in Newcastle since 2009, may be the answer.

 A tummy tuck is a plastic surgery procedure that is designed to reduce a protruding abdomen through a full re-draping of the abdominal skin as well as tightening of the muscles of the entire abdominal wall.
 This procedure can especially help individuals who have experienced pregnancy or lost a significant amount of weight, but still possess excess skin and fat in their abdomen.
 The medical benefits can include improvements incontinence, back pain and skin rashes under excess skin.

 A good candidate for a tummy tuck is someone who is close to his or her ideal body weight, but still possesses a large fat deposit or loose abdominal skin that will not respond to diet or exercise.
 Those who are still planning on losing a lot of weight, or are planning future pregnancies, may want to consider waiting before undergoing a tummy tuck.

 Discover more about tummy tucks (which are also known by the medical term of abdominoplasty), including information on costs, hospital arrangements, recovery and a 3D animation by scrolling down.

 Call us on 4920 7700 to make an appointment or use the contact form below.